wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-8-28 - -f flag for a follow-up shell command to be run in the completed folder on success
 * 2014-6-25 - -m flag is optional; if a commit is made, then a commit message is prompted
 * 2014-4-7 - Minor fix for "move" and Python 2.6 support (must install argparse of course).